-3.3 DEVELOP COORDINATED INFORMATION SYSTEM AND PREPARE MONITORING REPORT produced as a result of this program.
+3.3 DEVELOP COORDINATED INFORMATION SYSTEM

+AND PREPARE MONITORING REPORT

+The Coordinated Information System is an integral part of the Council's monitoring and evaluation program.
+It is essential to the efficient collection and dissemination of information produced as a result of this program.
 The system also serves to increase the cost-effectiveness of research, monitoring and evaluation by ensuring that information produced by these programs is readily available to the region.